-You might assume the healthiest pastas on the grocery store shelves taste like cardboard.
-Or that the noodles will be so dense and chewy they’ll ruin the texture of your grass-fed meat sauce.
+You might assume the healthiest boxed pastas on the grocery store shelves taste like cardboard.
+Or that the noodles will be so dense and chewy that they’ll ruin the texture of your grass-fed meat sauce.

-You’d be right about what’s in some of those boxes of fettucine and farfalle, but not all of them.
+You’d be right about what’s in some of those boxes of gluten-free fettucine and farfalle, but not all of them.

-Here’s the thing: The evidence showing how bad refined carbs are for your health—think obesity, heart disease, and inflammation—just keeps building up.
+Here’s the thing: The evidence showing how bad refined carbs are for your health (think: obesity, heart disease, and inflammation) just keeps building up.
 So, more companies have rushed to innovate in the space, creating healthier pastas made from ingredients like whole and ancient grains and legumes.

 Banza’s the most visible, heavily marketed gluten-free pasta in the space, which means it’s often easier to find than others.
 Made with chickpeas and pea protein, it’s super high in protein and fiber and also provides iron and calcium.
 Its texture is nearly perfect, but it does taste more like garbanzos than pasta, so consider that flavor profile when choosing a sauce.
 Finally, it also contains xanthan gum, a natural thickening agent often used in gluten-free products for elasticity.
 It’s generally considered to be safe but has been found to potentially affect digestion.
 A few taste-testers (not everyone) on our team reported some digestive distress after eating Banza.
 That may be due to the xanthan gum or the simple fact that eating lots of beans just makes some people gassy.